Coastal States Organization Leadership

 Ronda Wuycheck has 25 years of state service and is the Chief of the Coastal Zone Management Program housed in the Office of the Great Lakes, Michigan Department of Environmental Quality.
 She oversees the administration of the federal and state resources dedicated to assist in the development of vibrant and resilient coastal communities through the protection and restoration of the world’s longest freshwater coastline and biologically diverse ecosystems.
 Ronda currently serves as the Great Lakes representative on the Coastal States Organization’s Executive Committee.
 She earned a Bachelor’s of Science from the Michigan State University and a Master’s of Administration from the Western Michigan University.

-Fran Castro (CNMI)
+Janice Castro (CNMI)

 Bruce Carlisle (MA)